NesCafe62/screeps-flow-field/README.md

 };
 const maxCost = 255;

-// run flowField generation (can run multiple times with different callbacks. data will be cleared before run) flowField.generate(
+// run flowField generation (can run multiple times with different callbacks and sources. data will be cleared before run) flowField.generate(
 	// array of sources
 	sources,